|Housing Help includes links to information and resources for finding, keeping, living in, and caring for a home.|

 Find out about loans to buy, fix up, and pay rent on housing in rural areas of the state.
-Factsheets in English and Spanish are available too.
+A refinance program is now offered to Ohioans.
+Read factsheets about USDA programs in English and Spanish.
+Locate an assistance office near you.

 Learn about available financial help and other resources to assist you if you are in danger of losing your home to foreclosure.

 Catnip & Carrots Animal Bunch specializes in helping owners of pet cats and rabbits.